mitogen-hq/mitogen/docs/ansible.rst

   straightforward, and eventually at least ``su`` will be included.

 * The only supported strategy is ``linear``, which is Ansible's default.

+* In some cases ``remote_tmp`` may not be respected.

+* Interaction with modules employing special action plugins is minimally tested, except for the ``synchronize``, ``template`` and ``copy`` modules.

+* For now only Python command modules work, however almost all modules shipped with Ansible are Python-based.

+* Uncaptured standard output of remotely executing modules and shell commands are logged to the console.
+This will be fixed in a later version.

 * Ansible defaults to requiring pseudo TTYs for most SSH invocations, in order to allow it to handle ``sudo`` with ``requiretty`` enabled, however it